 Learning Methods: Approach and Methodology

 Shaping healthy parishes is difficult, complex, and joyful work.
 It requires an understanding of how to nurture and bring out the best in the parish, as a community and an organization.
-Leaders shape the parish.
+Leaders, especially the parish priest, shape the parish.
 Healthy leaders are essential to the development of healthy and faithful parishes.
 The emotional and spiritual maturity of leaders is at the heart of what is possible.

 We are also focused on making immediate, tangible improvements in parishes while building their long-term health.
-In doing that we will pay attention to the need to focus your energies around what works and the primary task of a parish church.
+In doing that we will focus your energies around what works and the primary task of a parish church.

 Shaping the Parish™ will help participants address those needs through these learning methods:

 - Focusing on the primary task of a parish church and the elements needed to help it be healthy and faithful